BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 When you create the embedding in the A1111 web interface, you also have the option to provide some `Initialization text`.
 By default this is `*` (an asterisk), which is a wildcard that does not provide any specific starting point for the training.
 I always change this to `woman`.
 This sets the starting point of your custom embedding's training to be everything that SD has already learned about the word `woman` from looking at millions of images from the Internet.
 In other words, it doesn't need to learn the woman-ness of the subject in the images; it just needs to learn the specific person-ness of your female character.

 Next up is the `Number of vectors per token` count.
-I always set this to `8`, which seems to work well for the number of input images I use.
-As I understand it, this is kind of the "capacity" of the embedding to store learned details of your character.
-Too low a vector count, and the embedding struggles to capture the essence of the character; too high a count, and it learns too much.
-(The count also seems to be related to, or at least sensitive to, the number of input images.)
+I set this to `2`, which seems to work well when using eight input images.

-It's also important not to set the number of vectors per token _too_ high, because this number eats into the total number of vectors that can be used in a prompt before reaching the SD limit of 75.
-I figure that 8 vectors for the character leaves 67 for the prompt, so it's not too bad.
+> Note: Originally, this tutorial used a higher image count of 25, and a higher vector count of 8.
+Credit goes to user `aff_afc` on the Unstable Diffusion Discord server for convincing me that 8 images and 2 vectors can create embeddings that are just as good, if not better, than higher image and vector counts.
+As `aff_afc` has proven, you can even get away with 4 images and still get great results.

 Finally, I always check the `Overwrite Old Embedding` checkbox, so that if I mess things up with the training, and need to recreate an empty embedding to start over, I won't need to remember to check the box each time.